ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/data_analysis/shiny_practical.md

 further analyses are relevant to the biological question.

 Manual intervention (such as clustering) with the Seurat objects is often needed following this exploration.
 The hope is for the app to enables some of these capabilities in the near future.
+Any additional suggestions for helpful features is highly appreciated.
 Lets do some exercises to see how might use the app to properly infer what custom clustering may need to be done.

 ### Exercises